Undergraduate Training in Ophthalmology

 Ophthalmology as a Career

-The College’s Thinking about a career in Ophthalmology gives an overview of working in ophthalmology including postgraduate training.
+‘So you want to be an ophthalmologist’ provides an overview of working in ophthalmology including postgraduate training.

 The companion document Academic Ophthalmology as a Career provides further information to guide undergraduates and trainees.